 When it comes to finding the best laptop for video editing, let's face it, there is so much choice it can be difficult to know where to start.

-We've done our own research looking at reviews, specs and additional features to compile this list of our top picks.
+We've done our own research looking at specs, reviews and additional features to compile this list of our top picks.

 Let's get into it!